ClementGendler/Project5-Team5/Writeup_Project5_Covid.md

 ### Quantitative Modeling for Prediction

 For the first pass, we tried SARIMA and ARIMA models, however, the high error levels motivated us to look elsewhere for other modeling options.
 This study utilizes the Facebook Prophet model and the "IID Model", based on assumptions of multivariate normal distribution.
+"IID" stands for independent, and individually distributed.

 **Facebook Prophet model** is used by the financial industry, and has the benefit of seasonality assumptions embedded in the model.
 However, there are some downsides to the Prophet model as well: